Ohio Residency Status

 - The request for resident classification is a review process.
 There is no guarantee of an approval.

 - Financial hardship cannot be considered in evaluating Ohio residency for tuition purposes eligibility.
+Students are unable to apply outside of appropriate review periods or after submission deadline dates to try to become eligible for financial aid.

 - Communication from a residency officer regarding the student's residency request will be sent via email using the student's kent.edu address.
 For inquiries regarding the status of a request for resident classification, please email ohioresidency@kent.edu.